National Coming Out Day – October 11th

 NCOD was founded on October 11, 1988 by Robert Eichsberg and Jean O’Leary, marking the anniversary of the 1987 March on Washington for Lesbian and Gay Rights.
 Since then, on or near October 11th, thousands of gay, lesbian, bisexual, trans, queer, two-spirit people and allies celebrate NCOD with workshops, panels, rallies and other events aimed at showing the public that LGBTQIAA people are everywhere and to help give people that want to come out a day in which they will find a community.

-Alejandra Tostadounnamed
+Alejandra Tostado

 Gamma Psi Chapter